safi00/Stars/README.md

 # Stars

-Educatieve games programmeren 1     Github Projects link : https://bit.ly/3MkaqaI
+Educatieve games programmeren 1

+Would recomend checking the Github Projects link : https://bit.ly/3MkaqaI Or the Github Issues both show progress but i detail more in Github Issues!

 I’m going to be making a variation of snake in unity.
 It’s going to be 3d and is currently undecided if I can do multiple levels or just one level.